osbuild/guides/osbuild-composer/src/developer-guide/osbuild.md

 ## Running OSBuild from sources

-It is not strictly required to run OSBuild installed from an RPM package but if you attempt to run `osbuild` from the command line like this:
+It is not strictly required to run OSBuild installed from an RPM package.
+If you attempt to run `osbuild` from the command line in combination with an SELinux stage in the manifest it will most likely fail.
+For example:
 ```
 $ python3 -m osbuild
 ```
-and, at the same time, you will include SELinux stage in the manifest, it will most likely fail because the `python3` executable and all stages and assemblers in the checkout are not labeled properly.
-To overcome this issue, create two additional files.
+The cause of error is a lack of proper labelling of the `python3` executable, all stages and assemblers.
+Creating two additional files resolves the problem:

  1. New entrypoint which will soon have the right SELinux label, let's call it `osbuild-cli`:
  ```python